TharukiJ/FluxAudit/README.md

 # FluxAudit | Marketing Intelligence Dashboard
-FluxAudit is a high-fidelity diagnostic dashboard designed to transform subjective marketing observations into objective business intelligence.
+FluxAudit is a high-fidelity,mordern diagnostic dashboard designed to transform subjective marketing observations into objective business intelligence.
 Built with a sophisticated Glassmorphism aesthetic, it bridges the gap between technical frontend engineering and strategic marketing psychology.

 ## Project Overview
 In the modern digital landscape, businesses lose significant revenue due to "invisible" marketing gaps.
 FluxAudit allows developers and marketers to perform high-fidelity manual audits of a brand's digital presence, presenting findings in a sleek interface that shifts the conversation from a service pitch to an investment opportunity.